 National Volunteer Week honors the individuals who dedicate themselves to taking action and solving problems in their communities.
-For 2017, National Volunteer Week was observed from Sunday, April 23 through Saturday, April 29.
+For 2018, National Volunteer Week will be observed from Sunday, April 15 through Saturday, April 21.

 Earth Day began when a U.S. Senator from Wisconsin, Gaylord Nelson, called for an environmental teach-in in 1969, which was inspired by the teach-ins dealing with the Vietnam War.
 The first Earth Day was held on April 22, 1970, and drew an estimated 20 million participants.
 Tens of thousands of people filled New York's Fifth Avenue, Congress adjourned so members could speak across the nation, and at least 2,000 colleges marked the occasion.
 American Heritage Magazine called the first Earth Day "one of the most remarkable happenings in the history of democracy."
 Today, Earth Day is celebrated in 174 countries by over a half billion people, making it the most celebrated secular holiday in the world, a day on which people get outdoors, plant trees, clean up trash and lobby for the environment.

 Your National Parks are living examples of the best this nation has to offer—our magnificent natural landscapes and our varied yet interrelated heritage.
 Parks can provide recreational experiences, opportunities to learn and grow, and places of quiet refuge.